warden-protocol/wardenprotocol/docs/docs/operate-a-node/node-api-reference.md

 # Node API reference

 The Warden Protocol Node is a central point of contact for the Warden Protocol.
-It's responsible for routing requests to the appropriate Keychain, and for routing responses back to the client.
+It's responsible for routing requests to the appropriate Keychain and for routing responses back to the client.

 There are two ways to communicate with the node: